Biden says U.S. would intervene militarily if China invades Taiwan

 The U.S. has steadfastly refused to get directly involved in the Ukraine war, instead supplying military and economic aid to the war-torn nation.

-He acknowledged that the American economy has "problems" but said it was better positioned than other countries.
+He acknowledged the American economy has "problems," but said it was better positioned than other countries.

-"This is going to be a haul," Biden said.
+"This is going to be a haul," the president said.
 "This is going to take some time."

 The comments came just before his planned launch of the Indo-Pacific Economic Framework (IPEF), a new trade deal his administration designed to signal U.S. dedication to the contested economic sphere and to address the need for stability in commerce after disruptions caused by the pandemic and Russia's invasion of Ukraine.